Holden Commodore: VN (1988–1991)

 Under an unsuccessful model sharing arrangement that was part of the Hawke Labor government reforms in 1989, which saw the formation of the United Australian Automobile Industries alliance between Holden and Toyota Australia, the latter began selling badge engineered versions of the VN Commodore manufactured by Holden.
 The rebadged Commodores were sold as the Toyota Lexcen, named after Ben Lexcen, who was the designer of the Australia II yacht that won the 1983 America's Cup.
-The original T1 Lexcen offered sedan and station wagon body forms in three levels of trim: base, GL and GLX.
+The original (VN) T1 Lexcen offered sedan and station wagon body forms in three levels of trim: base, GL and GLX.
 Moreover, they were only available with a 3.8-litre V6 engine and automatic transmission combination.

 VP (1991–1993)

 The VP update of 1991 featured cosmetic and mechanical changes, while carrying over the 3.8-litre V6 and 5.0-litre V8 engines from the VN.
 The 2.0-litre straight-four engine previously available in New Zealand was discontinued.
 Exterior cosmetic changes included a translucent acrylic grille on the base level Executive and Berlina, with a colour-coded grille for the S and SS, and a chrome grille for Calais.
 Updated tail lights and boot garnishes were also a part of the changes, which were different for each model, with the Berlina having grey stripes and the Calais chrome stripes. semi-trailing arm independent rear suspension became standard on the Calais and SS, but was made an option on lower-end models in lieu of the live rear axle, improving ride and handling.

 A new wider front track was introduced to address issues with the previous carried-over VL chassis components.
 In August 1992, anti-lock brakes were introduced as an option on the Calais and SS trim levels, later becoming optional on all Series II variants.
 This January 1993 update also included a colour-coded grille for the Executive and alloy wheels for the Commodore S.

 Toyota's pattern of updating their Lexcen model tended to follow Commodore's model cycle.
 The T2 (VP) Lexcen from 1991 pioneered new specification designations: CSi, VXi and Newport.
-All future updates (T3 (VR), T4 (VS) and T5 (VS II) Lexcens) made use of the new naming system until 1997, when the badge engineering scheme ceased.
+All future updates T3 (VR), T4 (VS), and T5 (VS II) Lexcens made use of the new naming system until 1997, when the badge engineering scheme ceased.
 To give further differentiation to the Lexcen from the Commodore, the Lexcens from the VP model onwards had unique front-end styling treatments.